Time zone: List of UTC offsets

-In the table below, the locations that use daylight saving time (DST) are listed in their UTC offset when DST is not in effect.
+In the table below, the locations that use daylight saving time are listed in their UTC offset when DST is not in effect.
 When DST is in effect, approximately during spring and summer, their UTC offset is increased by one hour (except for Lord Howe Island, where it is increased by 30 minutes).
-For example, during the DST period California observes UTC−07:00 and the United Kingdom observes UTC+01:00.
+For example, during the DST period, California observes UTC−07:00 and the United Kingdom observes UTC+01:00.